AgaG537/ChineseCheckers/README.md

 - database called "mytestdatabase"
 - user called "myuser"
 - password "password"
-- These can be changed by changing Server/resources/application.properties
+- These default values can be changed by changing Server/resources/application.properties

 3. To start the Server, run commands in the terminal:
 ```